dnparadice/PyCalc/ReadMe.md

 - [x] Store variables of any type including numbers, arrays, functions, class instances, and more
 - [x] Save / Restore sessions and state, by default launches with the last state
 - [x] Dark mode and light mode themes (tracks the system theme)

+What makes this program different than other calculators and IDEs is it's ability to interact with Python objects in an RPN style stack.
+For example as shown in the first picture, if you have an ndarray at stack position 0 and an integer at stack position 1 you can press * and the calculator will multiply the array by the integer and put the result at stack position 0.

 ### Intended Users
 - People that want a really powerful calculator